neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

 ### Setup for the Tutorial

-This tutorial assumes you'll be working with a local development environment. **If you'd prefer to work entirely within the browser, head on over to [NEO•ONE Courses](/course)** and take the first course, which covers the same material as this tutorial.
+This tutorial assumes you'll be working with a local development environment.

 Here's how to setup your local development environment: